ahmedsaberellaithy/customer-api/readme.md

 This is a basic project that lists and filters contacts based on country and validity of the phone number Build by springboot 2.4.2

+### API Documentation
+	- http://localhost:8082 #health check, to make sure project started
+	- http://localhost:8082/customers #return all customers in the database
+	- http://localhost:8082/customers?country=morocco&valid=valid #return all customers in the database

 ### Reference Documentation
 For further reference, please consider the following sections: